zckyxew/comp0034-wk7/activities/1-dash.md

 - Add the chart to a dcc.Graph() element in one of the columns you created.

-Rather than using a card to display the statistics, create a [table](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/table/).
+Rather than using a card to display the statistics, create a [table](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/table/) instead (or as well).
 Add different event attributes to what was used in the Card example.